Office of Strategic Services: Training facilities

+After establishing its training program, OSS maintained several training facilities on the East Coast, many of them owned by the National Park Service.

 At Camp X, near Whitby, Ontario, an "assassination and elimination" training program was operated by the British Special Operations Executive, assigning exceptional masters in the art of knife-wielding combat, such as William E. Fairbairn and Eric A. Sykes, to instruct trainees.
 Many members of the Office of Strategic Services also were trained there.
 It was dubbed "the school of mayhem and murder" by George Hunter White who trained at the facility in the 1940's.
+Beginning in January 1941, Colonel Millard Preston Goodfellow, creator and Director of the Special Operations Branch (at this time still known as SA/G within the COI), negotiated with the National Park Service to obtain three tracts of land to be dedicated as training camps for both SA/G and SA/B. In March, he assigned Garland H. Williams to be the Training Director of these facilities.